 Designing a Plant Room

-Converting a shipping container into a plant room can be a very simple process, but it can also be very complicated depending on the specific requirements of the plant room.
+Converting a unit into a plant room can be a very simple process, but it can also be very complicated depending on the specific requirements of the plant room.
 If you are planning on housing batteries, water treatment rooms, or equipment that needs excellent ventilation, for example, CAD can play a major part in its design to ensure that it works as it is intended.

 The specifications of a plant room can be very particular with many elements to consider at the same time, and this is where CAD technology can really come into its own.